-Any experienced investor will tell you that due diligence are two of the most important words in investing.
+Any experienced investor will tell you how significant it is to know how to conduct multifamily apartment due diligence.
 Due diligence is defined by Investopedia as the care a reasonable person should take before entering into an agreement or a transaction to another party.
 I learned the importance of due diligence soon after my first real estate blunder.

 There are 3 types of due diligence: